kitnato/neverquest/README.md

 #### Medic

-[TODO]

-Their presence saves the character from death (no restart necessary) once per wilderness level in return for a percentage of all coins, scrap and essence.
+Their presence saves the character from death (no restart necessary) once per wilderness level in return for a percentage of all of the character's current [resources](#resources).
 Upgrades to the medic's supplies, paid in coins and/or scrap, reduce this death payment.

 Also sells first aid kits that can cure a bleed effect and restore a certain amount of health over time.